odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

     item:
       - type: city
         url: /destinations/india/states/delhi/cities/delhi/
-        content: >
+        content: >-
           Today, you drive back to Delhi along the Yamuna Expressway, which should take about 4 hours.
 The rest of your day is at leisure, to either rest or to explore on your own.

           Delhi is practically two cities: New Delhi, the capital of India, and medieval Old Delhi.
 The old city centres around the Red Fort, which contains opulent palaces and impressive public buildings.
-Nearby is the magnificent Jama Masjid, India's largest mosque.
+Nearby is the magnificent Jama Masjid, India’s largest mosque.
 In New Delhi you can find India Gate - a war memorial arch, the impressive Parliament Building and Rashtrapati Bhawan, the residence of the President.
-Towards the South are Qutab Minar and Humayun's Tomb, both World
-          Heritage Sites.
+          Towards the South are Qutab Minar and Humayun’s Tomb, both World Heritage Sites.
       - type: hotel
         url: /destinations/india/states/delhi/cities/delhi/hotels/colonels-retreat/
         content: >-
-          Colonel's Retreat is a pleasant and homely guest house in the upmarket, tree-lined neighborhood of Defence Colony.
+          Colonel’s Retreat is a pleasant and homely guest house in the upmarket, tree-lined neighborhood of Defence Colony.
 The large rooms are comfortable and artistically furnished.
 Each floor boasts a lovely lounge area with comfortable sofas for relaxing, books to read and borrow, and computers.
 A private rooftop dining area gives you a lovely view of the city.
         checkInDate: null
         checkInTime: null
         checkOutDate: null